 Freeze the spinach leaves to preserve them.
 Once frozen, they can be packed and transported to the grocery store.
 If they are for your family consumption, you can have your fridge stocked as they will serve you and your family for the entire cold season.

 Spinach has tons of health benefits.
 One spinach smoothie is packed with more than 40 calories.
 It is also, loaded with the following nutrients.

 Nutritionists have found out that spinach to be by far, the most nutritious vegetable on planet Earth.
-No wonder it is Popeye’s as favourite snack.
+No wonder it is Popeye’s favorite snack.
 Having spinach in your home will save you the cost of getting them in a grocery store.
 More so, you will know how they were planted doing away with the risk of any poisoning.
-Now that you know how grow it on your backyard, what are you waiting for!
+Now that you know how to grow it in your backyard, what are you waiting for!